logzio/logz-docs/_source/user-guide/alerts/configure-alerts.md

-Otherwise, if you already have a query and filters, you can create a blank alert from the top menu (**Alerts & Events > New alert**) or from the _Alert definitions_ page
+Otherwise, if you already have a query and filters, you can create a blank alert from the top menu (**Alerts & Events > New alert**) or from the _Alert definitions_ page.
+You can also create an alert
+from Application Insights or Cognitive Insights.

 Community plans can have up to 50 alerts enabled at a time.
 {:.info-box.note}